pqy000/SemiTimeSeries/README.md

 The model architecture is intuitive, which migrates the commonly used **Mean Teacher** method to the semi-supervised learning of time series.
 We combine it with the previously proposed **series saliency** module.
 As shown in the figure, we can guess the design idea of the model.
 The implementation details are in code.
 At present, the algorithm significantly improves accuracy. **This is good news!** 🎉 🎉 😄 On the other hand, we validated the series saliency module is helpful in semi-supervised learning.

 The second part is to use the series saliency for interpretation in time series semi-supervised learning.
-I have implemented the codes, and migrate from time series forecasting to time series classification.
+I will implement the codes, and migrate from time series forecasting to time series classification.
 We'll provide more quantitative and qualitative analysis.
-The motivation is to observe how the deep models learn the information with increasing label size.
+The motivation is to observe learning procedure with increasing label size.
 The phenomenon may require more domain knowledge and cherry-pick some visualization.

-Finally, I think that use of easy-to-implementation series saliency can significantly improve the prediction accuracy and interpretability, which contributes to the time series semi-supervised learning.
+Finally, I think that easy-to-implementation series saliency can significantly improve prediction accuracy and interpretability, contributing to the time series semi-supervised learning!

 ## Experiments results

 We mainly compare the latest two papers on time series supervised learning.
 The [second paper](https://haoyfan.github.io/papers/SemiTime_ICASSP2021.pdf) reproduces the results of the [first paper](https://link.springer.com/chapter/10.1007/978-3-030-47426-3_39).
 Therefore, we will compare their methods.
-The experiment results show that the series saliency is also a useful augmentation.
+The experiment results show that the series saliency is also an effective augmentation.
 Now the more visualization results will be added (like t-sne).

 ---